John Rowe (Aetna): Publications

-Rowe has published over 200 scientific publications, mostly in the field of gerontology, and a textbook in the same field.
+Rowe has published more than 200 scientific publications, mostly in the field of gerontology, and a textbook in the same field.

 He co-authored the book Successful Aging with Robert Kahn.

 Personal life

-Rowe lives in New York City and Cape Cod, Massachusetts with his wife, who is a retired professor at Fordham University.
+Raised in Wood-Ridge, New Jersey, Rowe graduated from St. Peter's Preparatory School.
 Rowe attended Canisius College and received his B.S. in 1966.
 He received his M.D. from the University of Rochester in 1970.

+Rowe lives in New York City and Cape Cod, Massachusetts with his wife, who is a retired professor at Fordham University.

 Rowe has been a Director of the MacArthur Foundation Research Network on Successful Aging and is currently Director of the Foundation's Research Network on an Aging Society.

 He is a member of the Institute of Medicine of the National Academy of Sciences, a fellow of the American Academy of Arts and Sciences, a member of the Board of Trustees of the Rockefeller Foundation, a member of the Board of Trustees of the Lincoln Center Theater, a member of the Board at Accolade Inc. and Hospital Corporation of America (HCA), and former Chairman of the Board of the Marine Biological Laboratory.

 In 2019, Rowe was honored at the fourth Arthur W. Page Center Awards in New York City.
 He received a Larry Foster Award for Integrity in Public Communication.

 Rowe is a former member of the Medicare Payment Advisory Commission and Board of Trustees at the University of Connecticut.